ontolex/morph/index.md

  This module operates in combination with the lemon core module and extends it with support for two distinct views on linguistic morphology:

-(1) OntoLex-Morph allows to enrich lexical entries and individual forms with information about the morphological units that they consist of (descriptive morphology).
+(1) OntoLex-Morph enables the enrichment of lexical entries and individual forms with information about the morphological units that they consist of (descriptive morphology).
 This improves the capability of OntoLex-Lemon to encode, preserve and document the structure of morphologically complex forms or lexical entries.

-(2) OntoLex-Morph allows to formalize morphological rules that can be used to produce complex lexical entries and inflected forms from their component morphs, resp., their base forms (generative morphology).
+(2) OntoLex-Morph allows to formalize morphological rules that can be used to produce complex lexical entries and inflected forms from their component morphs and their base forms (generative morphology).
 This allows to extend OntoLex-Lemon resources with a framework that describes how to produce and analyze complex lexical entries or inflected forms.

  OntoLex-Morph has been designed with the premise to make OntoLex-lemon applicable to morphologically rich languages of any type, supporting both fusional and agglutinating morphology, and thereby contributing to a truly multilingual web.